Table of Contents

 3 VACUUM_TABLE_SIZE_GROWTH_FACTOR ≈2.2 Threshold multiplier: if table size after current iteration ≥ previous size × this factor, IDM triggers aggressive `VACUUM FULL` to combat table bloat caused by PostgreSQL MVCC dead tuples during heavy UPDATE/DELETE patterns.

-4 MAX_CYCLES_IN_ONE_TASK_WORKER_PROCESS 15 Maximum number of batches a single worker process is allowed to process before forced restart (memory release + WAL flush).
+4 MAX_CYCLES_IN_ONE_TASK_WORKER_PROCESS 15 Maximum number of batches a single worker process is allowed to process before a forced restart (memory release + WAL flush).

-5 MAX_ROWS_COUNT_IN_ONE_TASK_WORKER_PROCESS 1,000,000 Maximum number of rows processed by one worker before forced restart (for GC and WAL management).
+5 MAX_ROWS_COUNT_IN_ONE_TASK_WORKER_PROCESS 1,000,000 Maximum number of rows processed by one worker before a forced restart (for GC and WAL management).

-6 MAX_ROWS_BYTES_IN_ONE_TASK_WORKER_PROCESS 1,000,000,000 (1 GB) Maximum data volume (bytes) processed by one worker before forced restart.
+6 MAX_ROWS_BYTES_IN_ONE_TASK_WORKER_PROCESS 1,000,000,000 (1 GB) Maximum data volume (bytes) processed by one worker before a forced restart.
 Most important limiter for large objects (CLOB/BLOB) and wide rows.

-7 MAX_SECONDS_IN_ONE_TASK_WORKER_PROCESS 900 (15 min) Maximum wall-clock time (seconds) a single worker is allowed to run before forced restart.
+7 MAX_SECONDS_IN_ONE_TASK_WORKER_PROCESS 900 (15 min) Maximum wall-clock time (seconds) a single worker is allowed to run before a forced restart.

-9 SUSPEND_THREAD_WORKER_TIMEOUT_SECONDS 0.01 Time interval (with sub-second precision) between checks for worker suspension requests (low-level threading control).
+9 SUSPEND_THREAD_WORKER_TIMEOUT_SECONDS 0.01 Time interval (with subsecond precision) between checks for worker suspension requests (low-level threading control).

 10 SUSPEND_THREAD_WORKER_SOFT_ATTEMPTS 100 Number of soft suspension attempts before the engine resorts to forceful thread termination.